Friday, January 8, 2010

 Here are some tips for getting rid of them.

-• Make your own trip.
+- Make your own trap.
 Just get a jar with a tight lid.
 Fill it with a substance that gnats can't resist, cover the lid, and poke holes in it.
 The gnats will fly into the jar but they won't be able to fly out, so in a bit of poetic justice, they'll end up drowning in the very concoction they so greedily tried to get.
 There are a million suggestions of what to add into the jar, I've heard people say the rind of a lemon, white wine, apple cider vinegar, an old piece of a banana peel or lemon.

 1 comment: